 Groups are concerned about the police choosing to trail ex-criminals as well, saying it’s an unjustified move that keeps people under constant suspicion despite the fact that they have already paid their debt to society.

 Another issue surrounding LASER is the data that’s used.
 What factors does the LAPD consider while pinpointing potential criminals?
 Groups fear the police are coming by this data in a dishonest manner, using information that is not regulated or made transparent to the public.
 While officers are encouraged to conduct reviews of their lists every six months, eliminating suspects who haven’t committed crimes in that time, there’s no actual requirement that they do so.

 Contact a California Criminal Defense Lawyer

 If you are charged with a crime, it’s important that you remember your rights must still be observed.
 One way you can ensure you are treated fairly is by hiring a criminal defense lawyer.
 At Spolin Law P.C., we focus on building the best defense for your case, and we scrutinize treatment from the police and the courts to safeguard your rights as a citizen.
-To speak to one of our lawyers, contact us today at (310) 424-5816 to schedule a consultation.
+To speak to one of our lawyers or staff members, contact us today at (310) 424-5816 to schedule a consultation.